Manchim — Premier Facilitator Training for Mussar Group Leaders

 Upon successful completion of all the requirements of the Intensive and Support Periods, and based on assessments by the program managers at several points in the program, approved graduates will be granted a certificate from The Mussar Institute.

 Tuition for this program is $360 per student.
-Payment must be made prior to the start of the program by PayPal or check.
-For those who receive notice of acceptance into the program, details will also be provided on how to make a PayPal payment.
+Payment must be made prior to the start of the program.
+For those who receive notice of acceptance into the program, details will also be provided on how to make a payment.

 The training program is non-residential and involves activities that will require about 4-5 hours per week devoted to study and meeting activities, which include weekly: